 Often housed in a special wing with additional security, cuing devices and other specific architectural features these areas are state licensed and provide programming specific to the population being served.

 Because of the complexity of options and the influx of aging baby boomers, the need for elder care industry experts is growing fast.
-The nation’s 65+ demographic, which currently accounts for 13 percent of the overall population, is expected to more than double by 2050 to more than 89 million (and 20 percent of the population), according to the U.S. Census Bureau.
+The nation’s 65+ demographic, which currently accounts for 13% of the overall population, is expected to more than double by 2050 to more than 89 million (and 20% of the population), according to the U.S. Census Bureau.

 A Place for Mom’s experienced and informed Senior Living Advisors help families navigate the growing complexity of the care industry.
 They take into account an individuals’ emotional, physical and financial health and help a family arrive at the best care options available.
 Senior Living Advisors look at what seniors need now, as well as down the line.